cbare/cbare.github.io/_drafts/2024-09-22-learning-about-llms.md

 [Sebastian Raschka][8]'s latest book is [Build a Large Language Model From Scratch][7].
 He also released [Building LLMs from the Ground Up: A 3-hour Coding Workshop][9].

+## Papers

+- [What We’ve Learned From A Year of Building with LLMs][105] A practical guide to building successful LLM products.
+- [Large Language Models: A Survey][107] Shervin Minaee, Tomas Mikolov, Narjes Nikzad, Meysam Chenaghlu, Richard Socher, Xavier Amatriain, Jianfeng Gao
+- [A Primer On The Inner Workings Of Transformer-Based Language Models][101]
+- [The Elements of Differentiable Programming][104] Mathieu Blondel, Vincent Roulet
+- [Towards Conversational Diagnostic AI][109] AIME paper from Google

 [1]: https://parlance-labs.com/education/
 [2]: https://llmagents-learning.org/f24